Necryl/nixos-config/WARP.md

 ### Important Design Decisions

-- **Local Hardware Handling**: Each machine needs `local/local-hardware.nix` (gitignored).
-Current workaround uses absolute path `/home/necryl/nixos-config/local/local-hardware.nix` with `--impure` flag
+- **Local Hardware Handling**: Each machine needs a `local/local-hardware.nix` file, which is git-ignored.
+The `flake.nix` file uses an absolute path to this file, which requires the use of the `--impure` flag when building the system.
+To use this configuration on a different machine, the absolute path in `flake.nix` must be updated.
-- **Cyberpunk Theme**: Custom GRUB theme (CyberGRUB-2077), COSMIC theme file, Plymouth spinner theme
+- **Cyberpunk Theme**: Custom GRUB theme (CyberGRUB-2077), COSMIC theme file, Plymouth spinner theme, and a terminal color scheme.
-- **COSMIC DE**: Uses the new System76 COSMIC desktop environment with Wayland
+- **COSMIC DE**: Uses the new System76 COSMIC desktop environment with Wayland.
+- **Terminal:** The primary terminal is `foot`, with `Warp` as a fallback.
-- **Flake Inputs**: Custom inputs for warp-terminal theme, zen-browser, and cosmic-manager
+- **Flake Inputs**: Custom inputs for `warp-terminal-theme`, `zen-browser`, and `cosmic-manager`.

 ## Common Commands